 The sons of Ramesses III including Ramesses IV, Rameses VI, and Rameses VIII succeeded the throne from their father one by one after his death.

 Because of droughts, the period during which the last pharaoh of the New Kingdom Ramesses XI was so weak and the High priests of Amun at Thebes became the rulers of Upper Egypt, and Smendes controlled Lower Egypt even before the death of Rameses XI.

-Open the past gates and explore the history of ancient Egypt with “Trips in Egypt“, travel back in time to the days of the ancient Pharaohs and live as one of them by booking one of our charming Egypt vacation packages.
-You’ll be guided through Cairo city with a professional Egyptian guide, who’ll be at your side for the entire tour.
-Visit the Pyramids of Giza & Sphinx & discover the Valley of the Kings in Luxor.
-Sail on the Nile river & enjoy the beautiful sights on the banks through our Egypt Nile cruise packages.
+Open the past gates and explore the history of ancient Egypt by booking one of our charming Egypt vacation packages or sail on the Nile River & enjoy the beautiful sights on the banks through our Egypt Nile cruise packages.
+Don’t miss the chance and book us now: